JustinGOSSES/predictatops/README.md

 Development was in this repo: <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">MannvilleGroup_Strat_Hackathon</a> but is now moving here as the code gets cleaned and modulized.
 This project is under active development.
 A few portions of the code still only exist on MannvilleGroup_Strat_Hackathon repo at this time.
 This is a nights and weekend side project, but will continue to be developed by the main developer.

+A more non-coder friendly description of the work can be found in <a href="http://justingosses.com/predictatops/">this</a> blog post.

 Philosophy
 -------